 I don’t know much about Ronald Acuna, Jr.’s exit velocities as I don’t get a chance to see many Braves games on TV.
-It’s not like the old days when TBS had every Braves game on cable TV nationwide.
+It’s not like the old days when TBS had every Braves game on their cable channel nationwide.
 (I had to look it up—TBS dropped nationwide Braves coverage after the 2007 season.
 Wow, I thought it was more like 5 or 6 years ago, not 12 years ago.)

 Bryce Harper?
 I never would have guessed he would be on the list.
 Sure, he cranks some prodigious home runs now and again, I just didn’t think he’d be consistently in the highest exit velocities.